 The aforementioned collaborations are just some of the countless instances where game app developers got YouTube influencers on board in either their launch phase or post-launch phase to promote their games.

 However, just enlisting the YouTuber isn’t enough as a successful campaign requires you to understand a lot of critical factors and ensure that they are part of your campaign in order to increase your chances of gaining success.

 Let’s go through some of these major lessons:

 Limit Your Search To Those Who Match Your Game’s Genre:

 Not every YouTube gaming influencer will be perfect to launch both, a game app for live-action duels and a mobile puzzle game app.
-Targeting the wrong influencer who has an entirely different niche can let your campaign get fizzled out as you might not be reaching the right audience through it.
+Targeting the wrong influencer who has an entirely different niche can cause your campaign get fizzle out as you might not be reaching the right audience through it.